 Carbon monoxide hangs out in the air.
 Andy left this life at the loading/unloading dock, at the boat ramp, while on a boat that wasn't even running.
 He became unconscious and fell into the water.
 It was later discovered that his carboxyhemoglobin levels had reached 72%, where the threshold for mortality is around 35% for an adult human.

 So where did all of the carbon monoxide come from?
-It came as the result of slow speeds (our last activity had been wakesurfing and we had to cross an exceptionally long no-wake zone in order to return to the dock), a calm day (wind would have helped move the carbon monoxide accumulation), and a busy day for boaters (because so many people had been coming and going and their engines would've been running in the launch/loading/unloading area, carbon monoxide accumulations would have been higher).
-It was the perfect storm for the young boater.
-His body couldn't take it and he slowly passed away until his brain functioning slowed and he just fell asleep.
+It came as the result of slow speeds (the family's last activity had been wakesurfing and they had to cross an exceptionally long no-wake zone in order to return to the dock), possible tailwinds, and a large number of boaters on the lake that day (where more engines are running in an area, carbon monoxide accumulations will increase at a higher rate).
+It was the perfect storm for the young boat passenger.
+His body couldn't take it and he slowly passed away until his brain functioning slowed and he fell asleep.

 The Center for Disease Control and the US Coast Guard have some great information on the dangers of carbon monoxide, as it relates to boating, on their websites.
 But many veteran boaters, and future boaters, don't know to look for this information.
 Because carbon monoxide is silent, invisible, odorless, and it hangs out in the open air for up to 4-6 hours on a calm day, this information needs to be proactively shared with the general public.

 Cassi Free wrote an online post that was shared across the globe, fulfilling one of Andy-Dude's dreams to become a viral sensation, and their story has continued to reach new ears in new places far and wide, where they have found that they were not alone.
 The majority of people who have read, responded, and shared their story were unaware of this particular danger.
 Many other grieving parents, siblings, and children have contacted them to share their own similar stories.